aleksas/liepa_dataset/PROBLEMS.md

 If that's the case (no proof or indication of such is known) then there have to be two versions of transcripts, intended transcription and realistic (with misprononcements transcribed).
   - ????

+# Target
+- Identify Voices with least amount of problems (background noise, noise indicators, silence indicators)
+  - Silence indicators raise prolems if present in Z### utternace group as thei indicate split between separate words/commands
+- Identify Voices with clear/pleasant pronounciation/recording, without audio signal being too loud (usually when recorded too close to mic).
+- Identify Voices with longest total audio record.
+- Identify Voices with "good" variation in transcribtion length (max - 150, avg ~13, min ~ 1).
+- Identify similar Voices as a potential to be combined into single voice (to mitigate lack of training data issue).